 The Personal Representatives may refuse to join in the statement if there are insufficient assets.
 Insufficient within the estate to pay the increased Inheritance Tax charge.

-The beneficiaries affected by the deed of variation of the will must sign it.
+The Current Beneficiaries (i.e. those affected by the deed of variation of the will) must sign it.
+Technically, the New Beneficiaries do not need to sign unless they are agreeing to pay any Inheritance Tax due in respect of the property that is transferring to them.
 It is common for the executor(s) to also sign.
-However this is not a legal acquirement unless the variation will give rise to a change in inheritance tax.
+However, this is not a legal acquirement unless the variation will give rise to a change in Inheritance Tax.

 This is a summary guide.
 The template deed of variation download includes the complete version with its download.
-Do browse our full range of Wills and Probate templates that we have available.
+Do browse our full range of Wills and Probate templates and other legal documents that we have available.